 Did you ever think about who came up with the idea of a two-way flushing system in the bathroom, that helps to save average household up to 67% of their water consumption?
 Since Australia is considered the driest populated continent on earth, over 70% of land surface of which is covered with deserts or semi-deserts, it seems quite clear that designers and engineers who offered this system were Australian.

 Australian people usually use housebricks as a way of saving water in a drought.
 The concept is the following – the brick is put into cistern which reduces amount of water in it, however this method excludes opportunity of using extra big flush if needed.

-In 1980, with $130,000 government assistance, Bruce Thompson of Caroma developed a cistern with two buttons and flush volumes (11.0 litres and 5.5 litres).
-This wasn't easy because the toilet bowl had to be redesigned to make sure less water could still remove the waste.
+In 1980 government granted $130,000 for development of a cistern with two buttons and flush volumes (11.0 l and 5.5 l) by Bruce Thompson of Caroma.
+The process turned out to be troublesome because it was necessary to redesign the toilet bowl to make sure less amount of water could still remove the waste.

-In 1994 the company completely redesigned the toilet in stylish porcelain in a modern 'organic shape'.
-Its 6 and 3 litre dual flush cistern and matching bowl halved the amount of water normally flushed away.
+In 1994 the company redesigned the toilet bowl in a modern «organic shape» made of stylish porcelain.
+Its 6 and 3 l dual flush cistern and matching bowl helped to reduce the amount of water flushed away by half.